All Episodes

 And there were a lot of people there.

-It was it was really cool.
+It was really cool.

-He was he's I think William Shatner is one of the most naturally, and you wouldn't know this much, Star Trek, but he's one of the most naturally funny people I've ever been around.
+I think William Shatner is one of the most naturally, and you wouldn't know this much, Star Trek, but he's one of the most naturally funny people I've ever been around.

-The the the Shatner that was on Boston legal is that's who I found him to be in the uh uh off times of the and and he is a fun guy, he is if he was a lot of fun.
+The Shatner that was on Boston Legal is that's who I found him to be in the off times of the, and he is a fun guy.

-And that interview, that interview was it was a two-hour interview that they had to pare down to like I don't know, 45 minutes or some such thing.
+And that interview, that interview was, it was a two-hour interview that they had to pare down to like, I don't know, 45 minutes or some such thing.

-I thought I thought they'd make two episodes out of it.
+I thought they'd make two episodes out of it.

 But they didn't.

-Now, if if there's one thing that I could try to get you to focus on here in recognizing this, it is this presumption behind every argument that everybody agrees with the left on this.
+Now, if there's one thing that I could try to get you to focus on here in recognizing this, it is this presumption behind every argument that everybody agrees with the left on this.

 So in the case of the Redskins, the presumption is that everybody finds the name offensive.